|

 Lower 9 Stories began as a site-specific

-performance for Junebug Productions' Environmental Justice Festival,
+performance for Junebug Productions' Ec(h)o Arts Environmental Justice Festival,

 supported in part by the Arts Council of New Orleans through funding